-Voice Text "Charging" Charging Purpose: The DDU-2000 Series AED has determined that a shock is recommended and is charging the unit in anticipation of a defibrillation shock.
+Voice Text "Charging" Charging

+Purpose: The DDU-2000 Series AED has determined that a shock is recommended and is charging the unit in anticipation of a defibrillation shock.
 Analysis will continue during this phase.
 A tone may sound to indicate charging progress.
 If the unit detects a rhythm change to a non-shockable one, charging will abort and the user will be prompted to begin CPR.

+Note: At any time during the charging process or after the AED has been charged, the operator may disarm the unit by pressing the ON/OFF button for approximately 2 seconds to power off the AED.

-"Stand clear" Stand Clear Purpose: The DDU-2000 Series AED is charging and the operator and others should stand clear of the patient.
+"Stand clear" Stand Clear

+Purpose: The DDU-2000 Series AED is charging and the operator and others should stand clear of the patient.
 Analysis will continue during this phase and analyzing prompts will continue to be displayed.
 A tone may sound to indicate charging progress.
 If the unit detects a rhythm change to a non-shockable one, charging will abort and the user will be prompted to begin CPR.

-"Press flashing SHOCK button" Press SHOCK Button Purpose: The DDU-2000 Series AED has fully charged, the heart rhythm analysis algorithm still indicates that a shock is recommended, and the unit is ready to deliver a shock.
+"Press flashing SHOCK button" Press SHOCK Button

+Purpose: The DDU-2000 Series AED has fully charged, the heart rhythm analysis algorithm still indicates that a shock is recommended, and the unit is ready to deliver a shock.
 The operator should press the SHOCK button to deliver the shock.
 The SHOCK button will flash during this phase and will cancel after 30 seconds.

-Important : The DDU-2000 Series AED will not automatically deliver a shock - the user must press the SHOCK button.
-"Shock 'x' delivered" Shock "x" Delivered Purpose: The DDU-2000 Series AED has delivered the shock.
+Important: The DDU-2000 Series AED will not automatically deliver a shock - the user must press the SHOCK button.

+"Shock 'x' delivered" Shock "x" Delivered

+Purpose: The DDU-2000 Series AED has delivered the shock.
 The 'x' indicates the number of shocks that have been delivered since the unit was turned on.
 After each shock, the AED will enter Post-Shock CPR mode.

-"Shock cancelled" Shock Cancelled Purpose: The DDU-2000 series AED has aborted shock mode.
+"Shock cancelled" Shock Cancelled

+Purpose: The DDU-2000 series AED has aborted the shock.
 If the unit detects a rhythm change to a non-shockable rhythm, the unit will cancel the shock.
 Also, on semi-automatic AEDs, if the shock button is not pressed within 30 seconds of the initial "press flashing SHOCK button" prompt, the unit will automatically cancel the shock.